 Miguel Algarín was born in Santurce, Puerto Rico, on September 11, 1941.
 When he was nine years old, he moved with his family to New York City.
 He received a BA from the University of Wisconsin in 1963 and an MA in English literature from Pennsylvania State University in 1965.

 In 1973, Algarin cofounded the Nuyorican Poets Cafe, a multicultural venue championing art and performance by underprivileged artists.
 A leading figure of the Nuyorican movement of the 1970s, he is also the coeditor of Action: The Nuyorican Poets Cafe Theater Festival (Simon & Schuster, 1997), Aloud: Voices from the Nuyorican Poets Cafe (Henry Holt, 1994), and Nuyorican Poetry: An Anthology of Puerto Rican Words and Feelings (William Morrow, 1975).
-He is also the translator of Pablo Neruda’s Song of Protest (William Morrow, 1985)
+He was also the translator of Pablo Neruda’s Song of Protest (William Morrow, 1985).

 In 2009, Algarín became the first Latinx writer to win the Before Columbus Lifetime Achievement American Book Award.
 He taught at Rutgers University for over thirty years, and died in November, 2020.